WPI-ARC/hubo_ros_core/README.md

 1.  `hubo_robot_msgs` - Message and action definitions that cover the Hubo robot.
 Everything from joint states to actions for walking and trajectory execution.
 Note that several of these message and action definitions are based directly off/duplicate equivalent functionality for the PR2.
 This is to avoid any dependency on the PR2 software stack.

 2.  `hubo_sensor_msgs` - Message and service definitions for sensors on the Hubo robot.
-This is currently empty, as the basic sensors are alredy provided in `geometry_msgs/WrenchStamped` and `sensor_msgs/Imu`.
+This is currently empty, as the basic sensors are already provided in `geometry_msgs/WrenchStamped` and `sensor_msgs/Imu`.

 3.  `hubo_system_msgs` - Message and service definitions for the system software and configuration of the Hubo robot.
 This is currently empty and awaiting proposed message/service types.